 A famous template can act as a guiding principle if you are in such a dilemma.
-We call it the hero's journey.
+We call it the Hero's journey which is divided into 12 main steps.
 Popular stories like Star Wars and Hunger Games have followed this template.
 Although the hero's journey is not all-encompassing, most stories have some elements of it in one way or another.

-Let us look at the hero's journey and find out what we can learn about stories and storytelling.
+Let us look at the hero's journey and find out what we can learn about stories and the art of storytelling.